viniciussoaresti/whativelearned/webdevelopment/frontend/js/js.md

 ## Object-Oriented JS:

-Every variable in JS has a 'hidden' inheritance, based on prototypes.
+Every variable in JS has a 'hidden' inheritance, based on prototypes (variables that store the object's definitions).
 For example, a:

 ```javascript
 let a = "abcd";